Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 November 2024 02.20.01 UTC
+- WIB: Senin, 18 November 2024 03.25.33 UTC
-- WITA: Senin, 18 November 2024 03.20.01 UTC
+- WITA: Senin, 18 November 2024 04.25.33 UTC
-- WIT: Senin, 18 November 2024 04.20.01 UTC
+- WIT: Senin, 18 November 2024 05.25.33 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: success
+Kategori: inspirational